ibm-ecosystem-engineering/common-svs-charts/README.md

 ### Install the OAuth Proxy on ROKS 4.5

-Navigate to the OAuthProxy and open the oauthproxy.yaml to update the following args passing to OAuth Proxy depending on your requirements.
+Navigate to the OAuthProxy and open the oauthproxy.yaml to update the following args.
+Refer the OAuth Proxy Parameters for explanation for each parameters - https://github.com/openshift/oauth-proxy#command-line-options

 - --https-address=:7443
 - --provider=openshift